softwarefactory-project/DLRN/doc/source/internals.rst

   ``gem build`` for Ruby gems, and tar for any other project.
 Then, the spec file is updated to use this tarball as ``Source0``, and a source RPM is created.

-The a binary RPM is built from the SRPM using a the build driver specified in ``projects.ini``.
+The binary RPM is built from the SRPM using a the build driver specified in ``projects.ini``.
 This can be done using Mock, Copr, Brew, or any other tool, provided that the required driver is available.